slauger/hcloud-okd4/README.md

-# okd4-hetzner
+# hcloud-okd4

-Deploy OKD4 (OpenShift) Hetzner Cloud with Hashicorp Packer and Terraform.
+Deploy OKD4 (OpenShift) on Hetzner Cloud and Cloudflare with Hashicorp Packer and Terraform.

-Example code for Terraform follows as soon as possible.

 ## Current version